forwardemail/forwardemail.net/app/views/faq/index.md

 ## Do you have an allowlist

 Yes, we have a [list of domain name extensions](/#what-domain-name-extensions-are-allowlisted-by-default) that are allowlisted by default and a dynamic, cached, and rolling allowlist based off [strict criteria](#what-is-your-allowlist-criteria).

+All emails, domains, and recipients from customers on paid plans are automatically added to our allowlist.

 ### What domain name extensions are allowlisted by default